loricooperhdf/HDFGroup.github.io/documentation/hdf5-docs/release_specifics/sw_changes_1.8.md

 Specifies the size of the block to be added.

-The following new options set parameters governing the tool’s use of H5Pset_alignment:
+The following new options set parameters governing the tool's use of H5Pset_alignment:

 -t T
 --threshold=T